 How to host a Zoom Seder

-It’s not unheard of for people to use videoconferencing to share a celebration with far-flung friends and relatives, but this year it will be done on an unprecedented scale.
+It’s not unheard of for people to use videoconferencing to share a celebration with far-flung friends and relatives, but in the past few years it was done on an unprecedented scale.

 Jews with different practices will have different levels of concern about using electronics during the Seder.
 For some, it is not an option.
 In those cases, why not have a pre-Seder Zoom gathering?
 Please consult your own Rabbinic authority to verify that what you’re planning is consistent with your practice and belief.

 - Activating the Zoom meeting before sundown (keeping in mind the time zones of all who are participating)